IBM/microservices-traffic-management-using-istio/README.md

 1. Deploying a **control plane** that manages the overall network infrastructure and enforces the policy and traffic rules defined by the devops team

 2. Deploying a **data plane** which includes “sidecars”, secondary containers that sit along side of each instance of a microservice and act as a proxy to intercept all incoming and outgoing network traffic.
-Sidecars are implmented using Envoy, an open source edge proxy
+Sidecars are implemented using Envoy, an open source edge proxy

 Once Istio is installed some of the key feature which it makes available include